HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

   height=764
 ) }}

-The top 5 file extensions explicitly included in the alt text value (for sites with images that have non-empty alt values) are jpg, png, ico, gif, and jpeg.
+The top 5 file extensions explicitly included in the `alt` text value (for sites with images that have non-empty `alt` values) are `jpg`, `png`, `ico`, `gif`, and `jpeg`.
 This likely comes from a CMS or another auto-generated alternative text mechanism.
 It is imperative that these `alt` attribute values be meaningful, regardless of how they are implemented.

 {{ figure_markup(
   image="all-attribute-lengths.png",